dcepelik/nswi098-cmake/README.md

     cd build
     cmake .. && make

+Within `build`, you may run `ctest` to run tests. `ctest` won't tell you where the files differ, only whether or not they differ.
+You may use a visual tool such as `vimdiff` to see the differences while tuning your code.

+**The tests ignore all whitespace, including EOL convention!**

 The `mlc` executable will be found at `build`, all the generated files reside in `build/generated`.